bguiz/blog.bguiz.com/src/documents/docpadposts/2014-07-10-migrating-from-tumblr-and-wordpress-to-docpad-extraction.html.md

-For tumblr posts, the default URL path follows the format `/post/12345678/slug-for-this-post`, and if we migrate posts from the old blog to the new blog, any links, especially extrenal ones, to the site will be broken.
+For tumblr posts, the default URL path follows the format `/post/12345678/slug-for-this-post`, and if we migrate posts from the old blog to the new blog, any links, especially external ones, to the site will be broken.
 That will make for a really annoying experience for those visiting your sites, so it is best to preserve URLs where possible;
 hence the need to override the default URLs.